1Preusse/1Preusse/README.md

 - I hate eye-rolling so much, I’m dedicating a chapter to it in my book.
 - Massaging peoples necks relaxes my brain.
 - I don't understand why building tunnels is so expensive.
+- Swimming freestyle feels more natural than walking to me.

 ---